 Luke Carrivick, Head of Research and Information at ORX.

 In late 2018, ORX launched its “level 1” operational risk/non-financial risk (NFR) reference taxonomy.
 Following this work, our members and the wider industry expressed a lot of interest in us expanding our taxonomy to go deeper into level 2 risks.
-We are therefore delighted to announce that we've now started a project to create an updated industry reference taxonomy.
+We are therefore delighted to announce that we are collaborating with Oliver Wyman to create an updated industry reference taxonomy.

 Building an enhanced taxonomy